sias-uva/mo-tndp/README.md

 # Multi-Objective Transport Network Design Problem
 A Gymnasium environment to design public transport networks, by satisfying the Origin-Destination demand of multiple socio-economic groups (objectives).

+The environment can also be used for single-objective transport network design, by using one group.

 ![animation of transport network designer agent](/resources/motndp.gif "MOTNDP")

 ## Install